argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/running-a-model-or-program.md

 Compiles the model and generates a **.pef** file.
-This file contains information on how to reconfigure the hardware, and map the compute and memory resources required to run an application on the RDU.
+This file contains information on how to reconfigure the hardware, and map the compute and memory resources required to run an application on RDUs.
 The **pef** files are by default saved in the 'out' directory; the SambaNova documentation advises saving **pef** files in separate directories with the '--output-folder' option.